aclank/audionook/README.md

 - \+ Add an environment variable * 3 `SECRET_KEY`, `WIKI_USER_AGENT`, `ENVIRON_LOGLEVEL`

-- For the dev stack to work you need to mount many extra things in the yaml file:
+- For the dev stack to work you need to mount many extra things in the yaml file: <br/> Code here is possibly out of date.
+Refer to: [docker-compose-dev.yml](https://github.com/aclank/audionook/blob/main/docker/docker-compose-dev.yml)

 ```yaml
 version: '3'